hooh-hooah/AI_Tips/mods/Hairs.md

 If you have long hair, it's expected be affected by external force or gravity. there is a lot of way to do it, but I'm using ILLUSION's way - DynamicBones.

-DynamicBone is a Unity Asset can be purchased in here.
-You can do other things but I suggest you to buy it for the most stable experience with it.
+DynamicBone is a Unity Asset can be purchased in [here](https://assetstore.unity.com/packages/tools/animation/dynamic-bone-16743). *You can do other things* but I suggest you to purchase the plugin from the asset store for the most stable experience.

 Since it's really complicated I suggest you to experiment it with Play Mode first.
 You can set values in editor and see how they're moving in Play Mode by moving around your root head object.